 Overlooking the Pacific Ocean, you can spot Tillamook Rock a mile offshore, which supports the long-abandoned lighthouse “Terrible Tilly”.

 You can access Tillamook Head from the trail systems within Ecola State Park or take the more rugged Tillamook Head Trail, which starts in a small residential area in Seaside.

 Whichever path you decide to take to get to this viewpoint, you will not be disappointed as you’ll get to hike through the jaw-dropping coastal rainforest.

 ✔️ Painted Rock Beach

-Offering a fine-sand landscape and beautiful scenery, Painted Rock Beach is a perfect spot to relax and soak in the Pacific Ocean.
+Offering a fine-sand landscape and beautiful scenery, Painted Rock Beach is a perfect spot to relax and soak in the Pacific coast.

 Upon entering the beach from the boardwalk, you will notice hundreds, if not thousands, of painted rocks scattered across the beach commemorating the adventures of past visitors to Seaside.